Croeso i Newton Primary

-As you will of course be aware the entire country is in the grip of the Coronavirus at the moment, and as a result all schools are closed.
+As you will of course be aware the entire country is in the grip of the Coronavirus at the moment, and as a result all schools are operating under stringent safety systems..

-If you are visiting this website becuase you are considering us for your child, thank you, and do contact us when all the schools are back.
+If you are visiting this website becuase you are considering us for your child, thank you, and do contact us to arrange a visit. .
 If you are visiting us to have a look, welcome!
 Come on in and have a look around!

 Miss.
 H Rees (Head Teacher)

 Let's Work Together to be the Best That We Can Be!

 Dewch I Weithio Gyda’n Gilydd I Wneud Ein Gorau Glas!

 At Newton, we believe in the concept of lifelong learning for all and the notion that learning should be a rewarding and enjoyable experience for everyone, pupil and staff alike; it should be challenging, but fun.
 We believe in equality of opportunity, working together to overcome any barriers to learning and equipping pupils with the skills, knowledge and understanding necessary to make informed choices.

 We have high expectations of ourselves and our pupils and we believe that everyone can achieve and take pride in their and their peers’ achievement, whilst also recognising that healthy competition may raise levels of attainment, and achievement too.

 In order to achieve our vision, we promote effective links between home, school and the community.
 We believe in the importance of supporting and challenging each other to promote the values of tolerance, empathy, enterprise, independence, conscientiousness, creativity, ambition, cooperation, resilience and an eagerness to learn.

 This will enable our pupils, our staff and all stakeholders to aspire to be the best that we can be, leading to the highest outcomes for all.